fenxu/azure-powershell-docs-prod/azure/ElasticDatabaseJobs/v0.8.33/Get-AzureSqlJobTarget.md

 ### -ParentCustomCollectionName
 Specifies the name of the parent custom collection name to get targets.
-This cmdlet gets all child targets of the specified customâ€¦
+This cmdlet gets all child targets of the specified custom…

 ```yaml
 Type: String